Bre-n-dan/AE-Bootcamp-Capstone-Project/CapstoneProposalREADME.md

    - ### **Overview**:
    Analyze stock market sentiment alongside real-time market data to gain insights into how news impacts stock performance.
    - ### **Problem Statement**:
-   Investors and analysts need tools to understand the effects of news sentiment on stock trends for informed decisions.
+   Investors and analysts need tools to understand the effects of news sentiment on stock trends for informed decisions, and to make greater returns.
    - ### **Project Scope**:
    Use Polygon’s market data and MarketAux's sentiment-tagged news data to model correlations between sentiment shifts and stock price changes.
    - ### **Target Audience / Stakeholders**:
    Traders, analysts, individual investors, and investment managers looking to integrate sentiment data into decisions.
+   - ### **Use Case**:
+   The use case of this data is for 1. an analytics table in a data warehouse, and 2. a dynamic Tableau dashboard served by the analytics table.
+   - ### **The Goal**:
+   The goal of this data model is to basically solve the problem of "should I let news and market sentiment dictate my investment decisions?".
+I.e. if sentiment is bad then sell the stock, if sentiment is good then buy the stock.

 ## 2. Tools and Technologies
    - ### **Data Collection**: